Ukratic/Siganto/README.md

 - *V1.06* : <br>
 -- Options for the window function of the STFT : Hann, Hamming, Blackman, Bartlett, Kaiser, Flat Top, Rectangular.<br>
 -- Dynamic frequency resolution on file load instead of fixed FFT size, improving first look at a signal in most cases.<br>
--- Arrows for frequency fine-tuning (1Hz step).
-Only on Spectrogram/Constellation group for now.<br>
+-- Frequency fine-tuning (1Hz or 0.01Hz step) on the Spectrogram/Constellation group.
+Left/right arrows on keyboard for 1Hz step, clickable GUI arrows for 0.01Hz step. <br>
 -- 2 & 4 FSK demodulation.<br>
 -- Bug fixes on existing features.<br>